Mohana-Sree/Predict-text-Image-audio/README.md

-The GitHub repository [Mohana-Sree/Predict-text-Image-audio](https://github.com/Mohana-Sree/Predict-text-Image-audio) currently lacks a README file.
-However, based on the repository's name and the presence of `FastApi` and `Maven` directories, we can infer that it aims to implement a multimodal prediction system handling text, image, and audio inputs.
-The use of FastAPI suggests a Python-based web framework for building APIs, while Maven indicates Java-based project management.

----

 ## Project Overview

 **Predict-text-Image-audio** is designed to process and predict outcomes based on text, image, and audio inputs.
 It likely integrates machine learning models to handle each modality and exposes them via a web API using FastAPI.